Flagsmith/flagsmith-js-client/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/kyle-ssg/c36a03aebe492e45cbd3eefb21cb0486) for details on our code of conduct, and the process for submitting pull requests to us.

+### Development

+1. Install Node >= v14.4
+1. Clone the repo
+1. Install dependencies: `npm install`
+1. Generate files: `npm run build`
+1. Make your code changes
+1. Ensure the project builds with `npm run build` and all tests are passing with `npm run test` before submitting a pull request

 ## Getting Help

 If you encounter a bug or feature request we would like to hear about it.
 Before you submit an issue please search existing issues in order to prevent duplicates.